loganmarchione/docker-bitcoind-status/README.md

     *  I'm also not looking to replace [Clark Moody's dashboard](https://bitcoin.clarkmoody.com/dashboard/), since this is supposed to be about statistics on a single node
   - This project was heavily inspired by [this script](https://github.com/mameier/bitcoind-status-bash), but implemented (rather poorly) in Python, runs in Docker, and uses Bitcoin's RPC interface (to connect to remote nodes).
   - ⚠️ Bitcoin's RPC connection is not encrypted via SSL ([as-of v0.12.0](https://github.com/bitcoin/bitcoin/blob/master/doc/release-notes/release-notes-0.12.0.md#rpc-ssl-support-dropped)), so do **NOT** use this over the public internet ⚠️
-  - ⚠️ I would recomment **NOT** running a wallet on the node you're querying, to minimize chance of loss of funds ⚠️
+  - ⚠️ I would recommend **NOT** running a wallet on the node you're querying, to minimize chance of loss of funds ⚠️

 ## Requirements